ucsb-cs148-w23/project-t04-interactivesolarsystem/team/sprint02/sprintPlanning02.md

 Dingfan Zheng: Will work on adding rotation to the planets, contributing to user story #33.

-Mason Ma: Absent during meeting but will self-assign issue.
+Mason Ma: will work on adding transition between start page and main static page

 Overall team goal is to work towards an MVP till the code freeze on 02/09/23.
 The team will aim to build as good of a model as possible and make the project presentable.
 Will also complete a video presentation before the deadline.